RoyalFox2140/Essence2200/README.md

 # Essence2200

+Welcome to the mod.
+This is based on my personal writing which I have worked on for over a decade.
+My story is coming soon, stay tuned.
+This license was made out of an abundance of caution to protect my story from theft as the mod will have a fair amount of my story bundled inside of it.
+As such, the following will be important if you wish to use any part of this mod.

 The contents of the mod which do not include story elements is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

 https://creativecommons.org/licenses/by-nc-sa/4.0/